nara256/mhz19_uart/README.md

   get co2 ppm.

 * int getTemperature()
-  get temperature (MH-Z10 hiding function?)
+  get temperature (MH-Z10 hiding function?  this function is not support.)

 * int getStatus()
-  get status value (but I don't know what this value is.)
+  get ths MH-Z19 sensor status value (but I don't know what this value is. this function is not support, too.)

 * bool isWarming()
-  check ths MH-Z19 sensor is warming up.
+  check the MH-Z19 sensor is warming up.

 # link
 * MH-Z19 Data sheet